Off-season: Explore the unlocked site! Projections reflect re-calculations of 2022, based on end-of-season knowledge.

 I originally did not expect the time intensity involved with creating and maintaining models.
 At first, I thought some clever tricks could find patterns and quickly “crack the code”.
 Unfortunately, I learned there are huge time sinks.

 For many followers, the Subvertadown project has been a story of continual improvement.
 The models require continuous maintenance, to consistently perform well.
 I recently read the Superforecasters book, which reaffirmed by belief: for the best forecasters, everything is in “perpetual beta”.
 There never comes a point of feeling it’s finished product!
+Every new season has seen a new modeling perspective: not just new variables, but new considerations around how to segment situational aspects.

 The Subvertadown project has always been about more than the models themselves: it has often been about trying to make sense of things— generating new ideas, a lot of trial-and-error, and then incorporating new learnings.
 It will always be a Work in Progress.